lilactown/thump/README.md

 ### Dynamic props

-Using `hiccup-next`, props must _always_ be a literal map.
+Using `thumps`, props must _always_ be a literal map.
 For instance, the following **will throw an error**:

 ```clojure